MichaelTheTall/W12D3HW/polymorphism_composition_quiz.md

 5. Give an example of when you could use polymorphism.

+*If you have many objects of one archetype, you can create many subclasses which will be able to fit into collections of the archetype class*

-*public class Car extends Vehicle implements IDrive*
+*public class Car extends Vehicle*
+*public class Truck extends Vehicle*
+*public class Van extends Vehicle*
+*public class Skateboard extends Vehicle*

 # Composition